genesiscommunitysuccess/docs/docs/platform-reference/integrations/market-data/adaptors/common-config.md

 </fields>
 ```

-`hftFields` allows you to do the same if the target table is specified as a HFT memory-mapped table.
+`hftFields` enables you to do the same if the target table is specified as a HFT memory-mapped table.
 Null checks must be performed before entering values.
 ```xml
 <hftFields>
 	Double emsBidPrice = data["BID"]